vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

   - Are the numbers published and do they show reasonable statistical distribution?
 4. Scientific Context: What does existing research and the history of this field suggest about these findings?
   - Why was this published now?
-  - What previous research this paper stands on?
-How does it compare to similar research?
+  - What are the unproven assumptions?
+What previous research this paper stands on?
+  - How does it compare to similar research?
 5. Future Expectations and Implications:
   - How large are implications of the findings?
   - When and how will these results be reproduced (replicated)?

 ## Other tests